 Protection from contact with overhead wiring is provided best by isolation, or distance.
 The covering on some overhead lines is weatherproofing; it is not intended to provide insulated protection from contact.
 This plastic coating may become brittle, making it easy for it to crack and fall off.

 Operators of equipment like backhoes, dump trucks, bucket trucks, concrete pumpers, booms and cranes should be especially conscious of overhead wiring.
 The hazard of contact is also posed to workers on scaffolding or those handling or moving any type of long tools or equipment, like sections of metal pipe.

-The Georgia High-Voltage Safety Act requires that before you begin any work, including construction, within 10 feet of an overhead electrical line carrying more than 750 volts, you must call the Utilities Protection Center (UPC) at 811 (or 1-800-282-7411) to request safeguards for work in the area.
+The Georgia High-Voltage Safety Act requires that before you begin any work, including construction, in the vicinity of an overhead electrical line carrying more than 750 volts, you must call the Utilities Protection Center (UPC) at 811 (or 1-800-282-7411) to request safeguards for work in the area.
 For more information, visit www.gaupc.com.

 Did You Know?

 Safely delivering electricity requires that Georgia Power maintain trees and tree removal near power lines.

 Have fun learning about electricity and power companies at our educational website, Learning Power.